KU Law's moot court program ranks in top 10 for first time

 “I am grateful to the coaches and faculty for their dedicated instruction and support and to Emily Depew for being an excellent partner,” Birzer said.
 “The NNALSA competition gave me the opportunity to learn about Indian law and to think about novel legal issues.
 Next year, I plan to compete in the National Moot Court Competition with third-year student Maverick Edwards.
 I am looking forward to another competitive year for the KU moot court program.”

-Recent graduates Ally Monson and Amanda McElfresh argued against the defending national champions in the final round of the Federal Bar Association's Thurgood Marshall Memorial Moot Court Competition to clinch the win.
+Recent graduates Ally Monson and Amanda McElfresh argued against the defending national champions in the in the final round of the Federal Bar Association's Thurgood Marshall Memorial Moot Court Competition to clinch the win.
 McElfresh also won Best Oralist in the final round.

 In fact, KU Law students performed at a high level in every competition they entered, making 2022-2023 the most successful moot court year ever.